 Professor of Philosophy

-I’m a Professor of Philosophy at Boston University.
-I’m also Core Faculty in the Women’s, Gender, and Sexuality Studies Program at Boston University, and the co-director of The Mentoring Project for Pre-Tenure Women Faculty in Philosophy.
+I’m a Professor of Philosophy and Women’s, Gender, and Sexuality Studies Program at Boston University at Boston University.
+I’m also the Director of the Women’s, Gender, and Sexuality Studies Program, and the co-director of The Mentoring Project for Pre-Tenure Women Faculty in Philosophy.

 I teach courses on ethics, political philosophy, philosophy of law, the history of philosophy, and the philosophy of gender and sexuality.